- Feature Name: List Subcommand

 - Which contracts are verified, and by which harnesses?

-- How many harnesses and contracts are there?
+- How many harnesses and functions under contract are there?

 We believe these questions are the most important for our use cases of tracking verification progress for customers and the standard library.
 The UX is designed to answer these questions clearly and concisely.